Spanberger joins Biden in her district to talk prescription drug costs

 The president has been aiming to travel more to highlight policy goals or achievements important to voters after major setbacks on Democrats’ agenda in the Senate — including the sputtering of the Build Back Better Act.
-And Democrats’ ability to revive certain facets of that agenda, including on prescription drugs, could be crucial heading into the midterms, particularly for vulnerable Democrats like Spanberger.
+Democrats’ ability to revive certain facets of that agenda, including on prescription drugs, could be crucial heading into the midterms, particularly for vulnerable Democrats like Spanberger.

-The highly competitive nature of her race in Virginia’s 7th District makes Biden’s decision to visit her region notable, even as her Republican opponents are seizing on Biden’s dwindling approval rating to target Spanberger for supporting Biden’s spending proposals.
+The highly competitive nature of her race in Virginia’s 7th District makes Biden’s decision to visit her region notable, even as her Republican opponents are seizing on Biden’s dropping approval rating to target Spanberger for supporting the president’s spending proposals.

 But Spanberger said in an interview ahead of Biden’s visit that the opportunity for constituents to bring their personal experiences with high health-care costs directly to the president was one she could not pass up.
-She joined the president at Germanna Community College — Daniel Technology Center for the event, which was not related to her campaign.
+She joined the president at Germanna Community College’s Daniel Technology Center for the event, which was not related to her campaign.

 “I think I have a duty to make sure that, if I can give my constituents an opportunity to tell their stories directly to the president of the United States, I’m going to take it,” she said.